The Problem of False Confessions

 In police interrogation rooms across the country, innocent people confess to crimes they never committed—serious crimes like murder and sexual assault.more

-The law reaches deeply into our public and private lives, so this minor complements any major.
+The law reaches deeply into our public and private lives.

 The program is designed to appeal to the student who wishes to prepare for a career in law, government, law enforcement, corrections, social services, or organizations like Amnesty International and Greenpeace.